-It’s cold outside here in Seattle and I’m talking all about holiday stress management this season so I created a warming, stress-reducing tea for you to make on a winter morning, on the weekend for friends, as a mid-day treat or relaxing reprieve or to enjoy before bed.
+I created a warming, stress-reducing tea for you to make in the morning, on the weekend for friends, as a mid-day treat or relaxing reprieve or to enjoy before bed.
 Turmeric ginger golden milk tea is a plant-based non-caffeinated cup of delicious flavors that’s soothing to the body and mind.

 Have you heard of ‘golden milk’?
 I see it in coffee shops all over the Pacific Northwest and it’s a nice alternative to coffee and caffeinated beverages.
 There are many versions but golden milk is most often a dairy or plant-based milk blended with turmeric so that it’s got a beautiful, warm, golden orange color.
 You’ll find many spices involved, often cinnamon and black pepper.
 My turmeric ginger golden milk tea has ginger and nutmeg as well.
 These types of beverages definitely need a bit of sweetness so I added honey but if you want to make a vegan tea, just swap in maple syrup or agave instead.
-This is such a nice little treat to have in the colder winter months.
+This is such a nice little treat to have any time of year!

 I was at the grocery store this week and it.was.crowded.
-We’re early into winter (late into fall?) and people are rushing, a little crabby and frantic prepping for all the upcoming entertaining, holiday parties, dinners out and travel.
-When I’m talking to my clients, I notice that busy lives have gotten even busier and people are definitely worried about how to make their health a priority this season.
-As workouts get pushed to the wayside, we’re going out more than usual, and we’re eating ‘dinner’ at cocktail parties, it does get more challenging.
+People are rushing, a little crabby and frantic prepping for their lives.
+When I’m talking to my clients, I notice that busy lives have gotten even busier and people are definitely worried about how to make their health a priority and control stress and business.
+As workouts get pushed to the wayside, people may find themselves going out (or ordering in) more than usual and eating ‘dinner’ at cocktail parties.
+It’s challenging!

-I’ve been talking about stress control around the holidays so much that I actually have an entire post about my top 6 tips for a stress free holiday AND my post about how to enjoy a healthier holiday as well.
+I’ve been talking about stress control a lot these days so much that I actually have an entire post about my top 6 tips for a stress free holiday AND my post about how to enjoy a healthier holiday as well.
 The recipes I make are all designed to be easy with minimal prep using on-hand ingredients you can whip up easily.
-Some of my favorite recipes this fall have been my Carrot Ginger Turmeric Mimosa, Simple Pumpkin Hummus, and farro risotto with butternut squash and sage if you need some other ideas.
+Some of my favorite recipes right now have been my Carrot Ginger Turmeric Mimosa, Simple Pumpkin Hummus, and farro risotto with butternut squash and sage if you need some other ideas.

 Turmeric Ginger Golden Milk Tea